 - High blood pressure

 Century Dental mentioned a few ways to prevent tooth loss.
 However, the biggest are listed below:

 - See your dentist if you do have a loose tooth

 HOW CENTURY DENTAL HELPS WITH ALL YOUR DENTIST NEEDS

 The Century Dental family is passionate about helping you keep your teeth healthy for a lifetime.
 Gone are the days where tooth loss was as inevitable as wrinkles.
 Nowadays, most people can keep their teeth their entire lives with the dental care measures mentioned above.

 If you do need a tooth replacement, Century Dental can help.
 We offer restorative dentistry, which is restoring your teeth to new again.
 Restorative dentistry includes crowns, dental sealants, veneers, dentures, fillings, and root canals.
-Any of our local dentists at our three offices in Pine Beach, Eatontown or Jackson, can get you taken care of for any of these dental services.
+Any of our local dentists at our two offices in Eatontown or Jackson can get you taken care of for any of these dental services.
 In addition, we offer teeth whitening, regular check-ups, periodontal care, and so much more.
 Our friendly staff is always available to answer any questions you might need.
 We are known for our exceptional dental care, which we extend to you.
-Contact our dentist office for your next exam today!
+Contact our dentist’s office for your next exam today!